vectordotdev/react-query-assist/README.md

 <a name="autocomplete"></a>
 ## Autocomplete Data

-The [getData prop](#getData) should resolve with the full list of autocomplete values.
-This only gets called once when the assist is mounted.
-The data structure should be an array of attributes, and each attribute should have a name, type and enumerations for possible values:
+The [data prop](#data) should have the full list of autocomplete values.
+The data structure should be an array of attributes, and each attribute should have a name, type and enumerations of available values:

 ```
 [